leonkosak/hetzner-k3s-ha-cluster-dedicated-workers/README.md

 - Luka Gričar

 ## Honorable mention
-The most important project, which is the hearth of everything is **[Kube-Hetzner](https://github.com/kube-hetzner/terraform-hcloud-kube-hetzner)**.\
+The most important projects, which are the hearth of everything are **[Kube-Hetzner](https://github.com/kube-hetzner/terraform-hcloud-kube-hetzner)** and **[k3sup](https://github.com/alexellis/k3sup)**.\
-This project creates highly optimized HA k3s cluster on Hetzner environment.
+These two projects provide highly added values when creating HA enterprise-grade k3s cluster on Hetzner.

 ## Support and Contribution
 The original authors of this article would be highly grateful for additional contributions that would further improve the establishment, maintenance, and upgradability of such clusters.